InternationalFilmProduction

 On our International Film Production MA/PG Dip/PG Cert, you will enhance your filmmaking skills, such as storytelling, lighting, production design and directing, while developing a range of core skills and expertise in business and production management, such as post-production, pitching, budgeting and management.

-Your skills and knowledge will be completed with industry-led insight and expertise, which is embedded throughout the courses.
+Your skills and knowledge will be complemented with industry-led insight and expertise, which is embedded throughout the courses.
 Students on the course will examine and analyse global cinema movements, whether via territory or style, to gain a broader understanding of the industry and further your knowledge of existing directors and global cinema movements.
 This includes dedicated taught sessions on international (non-western) film movements.
 You will also be encouraged to draw upon your own interests and experience of your home countries’ cinema to inspire your filmmaking practice.

-As your studies progress, you’ll have the opportunity to bring all you’ve learnt to life with hands-on modules on pre-production and production.
+As your studies progress, you’ll have the opportunity to bring all you’ve learnt to life with hands-on modules in pre-production and production.
 Supported by our expert academics, you’ll collaborate with your peers on both a short and large film projects, showcasing your new skillset through portfolio-worthy content.
 These invaluable experiences will prepare you for your final block of teaching, where you will choose between a final dissertation or individual film project.

 When you graduate, you will have mastered the skills required to enter a career in film, TV or media.
 Previous graduates have gone on to obtain roles such as Art Director, Camera Operator, Editorial and Clearance Co-ordinator, Director and Producer on short and feature films, for Sky, BBC, Channel 4 and Channel 5.
 With the courses’ focus on individual research, you will also be well-prepared for progression to a PhD.